What is EMTALA and How Does It Affect Healthcare Facilities?

 Facilities should train staffers to properly handle emergency room patients.
 This training also extends to the intake personnel that handles patient information.
 Asking for patient information is a standard emergency room practice.
 When EMTALA guidelines are in place, emergency personnel know what to ask of patients and how to register patients without insurance coverage.
 These patients cannot be turned away.
 Emergency room staff need to be well aware of the repercussions of refusing treatment to uninsured patients.
 Physicians should also know the expectations for treating patients.
 Physicians should be trained to provide the right amount of care to sick patients before discharge.

 The line between medicine and the law can become murky.
 Therefore, physicians should consult legal professionals to learn more about EMTALA and other regulations surrounding emergency care.
-Having the proper training in place for all ED personnel goes a long way in avoiding penalities and violations.
+Having the proper training in place for all ED personnel goes a long way in avoiding penalties and violations.